lmagyar/homeassistant-addon-tailscale-beta/tailscale/README.md

 >   - Make DSCP configurable on tailscaled's network traffic
 >   - Configure log format for the add-on to be compatible with Tailscale's format

+> One-click migration from the community add-on to this fork:
+> - Install the **Advanced SSH & Web Terminal** add-on
+> - From the cli execute: `curl -s -o /tmp/migrate_from_community_add_on https://raw.githubusercontent.com/lmagyar/homeassistant-addon-tailscale/refs/heads/main/scripts/migrate_from_community_add_on && bashio /tmp/migrate_from_community_add_on`
+>
+> **Note:**
+> - This will install the forked version (if not alredy installed), backup and
+>   stop the community version, copy and update the configuration, and (this is
+>   the big thing) will also copy the internal state of the add-on, then start
+>   the forked version.
+> - With copying the add-on internal state, the new forked add-on will start up
+>   with the exact same state, ie. with the same tailnet authentication also.
+So
+>   **do not** remove the current device from Tailscale's admin page, the forked
+>   add-on will jump into it's place.
+> - And even if you executed previously some tailscale configuration inside the
+>   add-ons container, those settings will be also migrated with the internal
+>   state.
+> - **But copying the add-on's internal state requires executing bash and python
+>   scripts inside the Supervisors container!
+Executng python scripts requires
+>   installing gdb and pyrasite inside the Supervisor's container (they will be
+>   gone after a Supervisor restart).
+So please create a complete system backup
+>   before executing this script!**

 ![Warning][warning_stripe]

 [![GitHub Release][releases-shield]][releases]